xitu/gold-miner/article/2021/why-you-should-use-picture-tag-instead-of-img-tag.md

 This article will discuss the difference between the `picture` and `img` tags and what makes `picture` tag more prominent than `img` tag.

-Next time you create a React image component — make sure to implement your soon-to-be-learned best practices in it.
-Return the correct tag according to the received props and take care of all necessary fallbacks.
-You can even share it on [**Bit.dev**](https://bit.dev)’s component hub (using [**Bit**](https://github.com/teambit/bit)) to make it available for your team as well as your future self.
-This way, you’ll have a super-optimized image component that you can use in all your web projects, without giving it a second thought.
-[**The shared component cloud**
-**Bit is a scalable and collaborative way to build and reuse components.
-It's everything you need from local development…**bit.dev](https://bit.dev)

----

 ## Why img Tag is Not Enough for Modern Web Applications?

 As we all know, the Img tag has been one of the core elements in HTML for a significant period, and there have been no doubts about its simpleness and usability.

-> # However, with the development of devices of various screen sizes, resolutions, and complex user requirements, questions have begun to raise about its responsiveness and ability to be used in multi-device applications.
+> **However, with the development of devices of various screen sizes, resolutions, and complex user requirements, questions have begun to raise about its responsiveness and ability to be used in multi-device applications.**

 All these questions can be grouped into two major issues;